After ‘downgrade’ last yr, MEA sent Speaker’s office talk points on democracy, ‘the Indian way’

 On the ground, things were a little different.

-An investigation of records accessed by The Indian Express using the Right to Information Act reveal that within days, Jaishankar’s Ministry was at work: preparing a detailed slideshow and a talking-points list to showcase Indian democracy, “the Indian way” (see adjacent story).
+An investigation of records accessed by The Indian Express using the Right to Information Act reveal that within days, Jaishankar’s Ministry was at work: preparing a detailed slideshow and a talking-points list to showcase Indian democracy, “the Indian way”.

 And in a move that raises questions of Constitutional propriety, it also sent these to the Lok Sabha Secretariat which is an independent office that functions under the advice of the Lok Sabha Speaker.